ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   timestamp with nanosecond precision.
   General guidance is that the counter SHOULD be at least 12 bits but no longer than 42 bits.
-  Take care to ensure that the counter length selected leaves room for sufficient entropy in the random portion of the UUID after the counter.
+  Care must be taken to ensure that the counter length selected leaves room for sufficient entropy in the random portion of the UUID after the counter.
   This entropy helps improve the unguessability characteristics of UUIDs created within the batch.